-Aside from basic usage and attitude questions, be on the lookout for advanced methods to tack onto your research as well; does the company offer a Conjoint tool to test specific aspects of your brand or product, or an A/B test to help anticipate preferences toward a new product or advertising concept?
+Aside from basic usage and attitude questions, be on the lookout for advanced methods to tack onto your research as well; does the company offer a choice-based conjoint analysis to test specific aspects of your brand or product?; or an A/B test to help anticipate preferences toward a new product or advertising concept?
 These types of advanced analyses are what will set your brand up for a competitive edge.
 Especially for brands looking to explore product development, having access to advanced analytics will go far beyond what basic usage and attitude metrics could inform.

 Lots of companies tend to design custom studies for each client, though not all insights companies do.
 Syndicated companies design their own study on a certain subject so clients don’t have any control over which specific questions are asked.
 Other companies might allow a brand to have some input but may not offer customization when it comes to phrasing, question choices, or scale adjustments.

 For some brands, broad industry-wide insights may be enough for them to leverage.
 But if you're a brand that needs unique findings specific to your business, and with the option to customize as you wish, this is something to be on the lookout for in your search for a research partner.

 Customer support:Some insights teams are well-equipped to manage their own studies, while others may be looking to completely hand off the research process to an expert.
 Similar to the varying needs of support clients are looking for, insights companies vary in the level of support they offer.